LDT9510/imgui-wrapper/README.md

   require dependencies, these are included as submodules.
 - I included "binary_to_compressed_c.cpp" at `tools/` because it's useful.
 - Update the versions at the top of this README.
+- Original sources and headers should not be modified in any form.

 **IMPORTANT**: Since this is intended to be a simple convenience wrapper, user code should be responsible for linking any required libraries for the backends (for example, SDL), for reference